usnews/brightspot-cms/docs/documentation/querying.md

 This will return the first instance of `Author` with the name 'John Smith'.

 Logical operations `not, or, and` are supported.
+For a full list of supported predicates see the [Predicate section](predicate.html).

 {% highlight java %}
 List<Author> authors = Query.from(Author.class).